Enter your email to receive the CareQuest newsletter:

 Medicaid Adult Dental Coverage Checker

-The Coverage Checker displays results that were self-reported by state Medicaid dental directors or their equivalent in a survey conducted in the spring of 2024.
+The Coverage Checker displays results that were self-reported by state Medicaid dental programs in a survey conducted in the spring of 2024.
 The data represent a snapshot in time and are reflective of the benefit package in place as of December 31, 2023.
-It's important to note that several states have implemented new and expanded benefits for all adults in early 2024, which are not captured in the Checker.
-Please find information about these newly expanded benefits in the tooltip for each state within the dashboard below.
+It’s important to note that several states have implemented new and expanded benefits for all adults in early 2024, which are not captured in the Checker.
+Please continue reading below for more information.

-The survey mentioned above, known as the Rubric for Assessing Extensiveness of State Medicaid Adult Dental Benefits, was developed in partnership with the American Dental Association Health Policy Institute (ADA HPI), Center for Health Care Strategies (CHCS), CareQuest Institute, and an advisory committee of experts in oral health care and state policy (please see below for further information).
+The survey mentioned above was developed in partnership with the American Dental Association Health Policy Institute (ADA HPI), Center for Health Care Strategies (CHCS), CareQuest Institute, and an advisory committee of experts in oral health care and state policy (please see below for further information).

 States That Have Improved Medicaid Adult Dental Benefits in 2024